 But in the same vein, your killers aren’t the enemies, or the ones to get back at.
 At the end of the day, the enemies are no different than we are: like us, they’re trying to be free.
 And like us, they feel stranded on these blocks sometimes.

-And how couldn’t they?
-It’s a wicked world we live in, as they say.
+How couldn’t they?
 Somewhere down the line, either society forgot about all of our blocks combined, or planned that they stay locked down, behind bars, and broken.

 I don’t know what it is, but I do know this: anyone who truly cares about your name values human life.
 Over everything.
-And anyone who’s truly hurt by your death wouldn’t assert the same pain on anyone else.
-Instead, they’d rather let life continue, and let time heal the wound, knowing that revenge doesn’t heal but only lengthens the pain.
+And anyone who’s truly hurt by your death wouldn’t inflict the same pain on anyone else.
+Instead, they’d rather let life continue to allow time to heal the wound, knowing that revenge doesn’t heal but only lengthens the pain.

 For this alone: I’ll continue to fight for the consciousness of the young minds who survive you.
 Together, I know we can build a better road for those who come after us.
 I know I can’t be their family.
 And I know I can’t be their savior.
 But I know I can give them a moment.
 And I know that sometimes a moment is all it takes.

 Not only have I seen it, but I’ve felt it Leo.
-And I am breathing it now as I write to you.
-It’s my life’s work to build a better community for our people, and your death is the life pain that drives it.
+And I’m breathing it now as I write to you.
+It’s my life’s work to build a better community for our people, and your death is part of the pain that drives it.

-I wish it didn’t have to be this way, but I give you my word that I’m working on not wishing, but making sure that it’s better for somebody else.
-Throughout it all, you are indefinitely in my thought, planning, and moving process.
-As a neighbor, as an ally, and as a brother through the ages.
+I wish it didn’t have to be this way, but I give you my word that I’m working on not wishing, but making sure it’s better for somebody else.
+Through it all, you’re indefinitely in my thought, planning, and moving process; as a neighbor, as a confidant, and as a brother through the ages.

 With love for you and your family, and the community we all share,